-In winter 2013, C&IT conducted its annual survey on information technology (IT) services at Wayne State University for the 2012-13 academic year.
+During Feb.-March, 2016, C&IT conducted its annual survey on IT services at WSU for the 2015-16 academic year.
 This year we again employed the TechQual (www.techqual.org) survey instrument, which asks respondents to assess their perception of IT service quality in thirteen key areas, using a 1 to 9 scale.

 Satisfaction with C&IT support services

-An e-mail survey is sent to every Wayne State student, faculty, and staff member who uses C&IT support services during the month.
-Each rates his or her satisfaction level on a 1-5 scale for courtesy, technical skills, timeliness, quality, and overall experience.
+An email survey is sent to every WSU student, faculty and staff member who uses C&IT support services during the month.
+Each rates his or her satisfaction level on a 1-5 scale for courtesy, technical skills, timeliness, quality and overall experience.

 The Satisfaction Rating is the percentage of people who rated C&IT Support Services as either a 4 (satisfied) or a 5 (very satisfied).